Prachi24599/university-finder/README.md

-# UniFinder
+# University Finder

-UniFinder is a web application that allows users to search for universities in different countries and view details about them.
+University Finder is a web application that allows users to search for universities in different countries and view details about them.
 Users can select a country from the dropdown menu, and the application will display a list of universities in that country along with pagination for easy navigation.

 ![image](https://github.com/Prachi24599/university-finder/assets/54476598/c0ad853e-5d22-4fdb-9a01-2e1524c88740)